Dulatr/PythonLearningByDoing/Numbers/DigitsOfPi/README.md

 # error is second index
 print(f"Error: {pi[1]}")
 ```
-Be aware that the method returns a `list` that containing `Decimal` objects from the [decimal module](https://docs.python.org/3.8/library/decimal.html).
+Be aware that the method returns a `list` containing `Decimal` objects from the [decimal module](https://docs.python.org/3.8/library/decimal.html).